The parade never passed by Broadway dancer Gene GeBauer - NewsBreak

 It was an unusual arrangement: “The University of Iowa wanted my mother in their master’s program so badly, they agreed to give dad a free college education in exchange for teaching tap classes at the university,” Amber said.

-They moved to Boulder in 1991, where Gene began the second career that would become the lasting professional joy of his life: Teaching dance to hundreds of students of all ages at studios along the Front Range.
-GeBauer is one of the few people whose second career lasted 42 years.
+They moved to Boulder in 1991, where Gene continued the second career that was the lasting professional joy of his life: Teaching dance to hundreds of students of all ages at studios along the Front Range.
+GeBauer's second career just happened to last 42 years.

 “When we first moved out to Colorado from Iowa, Gene pulled out the Yellow Pages and sent a cover letter and resume to every single dance studio,” said Judy.
 One of the first to respond was Mary Williams, who had a studio in Boulder called Dance Forms.
 He also taught at Little Theatre Culture Center and the Step In Style Dance Studio, both in Lakewood, among many others.